arscroggin/arscroggin/README.md

 ### About Me

-I am a Software Engineer and Full Stack CEO.
+I build and fix things.
 I have a degree in Electrical and Computer Engineering from Purdue and have built several products over the years.

 - 🔭 I’m currently working on a Next.JS and Supabase app.
 And and iOS and Android app with React Native.
 - 💻 I also do C#, .NET8 and WPF